tlienart/Franklin.jl/docs/syntax/markdown.md

 $$ \mathcal W_\psi[f] = \int_{\mathbb R} f(s)\psi(s)\mathrm{d}s $$

 You can also use `\[...\]` for display maths.

-One thing to keep in mind when adding maths on your page is that you should be generous in your use of whitespace, particularly  around inequality  operators to avoid ambiguity that could confuse KaTeX.
+One thing to keep in mind when adding maths on your page is that you should be generous in your use of whitespace, particularly around inequality operators to avoid the ambiguity that could confuse KaTeX.
 So for instance prefer: `$0 < C$` to `$0<C$` (the latter will not render properly).
 Also if you have to write double braces, make sure to add a space in between so `{ {` or `} }` and not `{{` or `}}` since that has a specific meaning in Franklin: